pauljmello/Kalman-Filter/README.md

 3. **Pulse Noise**: Signal with random spikes

 The filter successfully tracks the true signal regardless of noise with a 4-9% margin of error in these experiments.
+Importantly, there appears to be an offset in the prediction for the Kalman filter when noise is low or pulsed.
+This is likely due to the abstracted implementation process for the Kalman filter, regardless it remains close but offset.

 ## Conclusion

 The Kalman filter provides optimal state estimation for linear systems.
-I encourage understanding this algorithm and its implications deeply, check references for resources
+I encourage understanding this algorithm and its implications deeply, check references for resources.

 ## Citation